tonuniverse/miningPoolCli/README.md

 ## Do release

-To generate a new release, use `do-release.sh"`.
+To generate a new release, use `do-release.sh`.

 This script will automatically compile the source code for the required OS, set the version from the `config/version.go` and create an archive